alexmclain/UNHIDEM/README.md

 # UNHIDEM
-A univariate approach to high-dimensional modeling via the EM algorithm
+This repository is designed to run a univariate approach to high-dimensional modeling via the EM algorithm (UNHIDEM).